Whenever I start talking about narcissism and being raised by a narcissist, I’m always overwhelmed by the response.

 The cost of moving forward without understanding the influence of the past is high.

-At times I thought that when I had been emancipated from my father’s constantly inconsistent influence, that I was just going to be able to put the past behind me.
+At times I thought that when I had been emancipated from my father’s constantly inconsistent influence, I was just going to be able to put the past behind me.

 For years I rationalised his behaviour and treatment of me because I hoped that there was still a way to have some kind of relationship based on mutual respect.